WGillian/learn-programming/resources/git-cheat-sheet.md

 ### The bail out

 git clone the whole thing again into a new folder :p (I do this sometimes :p) and start from there :smile:

+## Slightly more Advanced git foo

+### Force reset a branch to something

+`git reset --hard origin/master` <- Goes to github of origin remote, finds master.
+And completely replaces the current branch you are in with those commits.